po1sigala/live/02-Lesson-Plans/Full-Time/04-Week/README.md

 ## Instructor / TA Notes

-* Some students may complain about group configurations, be sure to remind them of the following:
+* Some students may complain about group configurations.
+Be sure to remind them of the following:

   * In the real-world, you don't get to choose your co-workers.